 There are different Python IDEs and Code Editors:

-To summarize, we prefer Pycharm as it supports both single and multi-file projects with great ease.
+To summarize, we prefer PycCharm as it supports both single and multi-file projects with great ease.
 Here you can use the standard implemented library of Python.
-It easily supports virtual environments and a whole range of optional code verifiers, including Python enhancement proposal (PEP8).
+It easily supports virtual environments and a whole range of optional code verifiers, including the Python enhancement proposal (PEP8).

 Python enhancement proposal (PEP8) is a proposal with a set of rules for how to format your Python code to maximum readability.

 You can download Pycharm from the link given below: